 10. Keep Pages and Slugs Same

 A slug is a part of the URL that defines the specific page.
-To make the navigation user-friendly it is important to keep the page slug and web page nomenclature the same.
-For example, https://www.tech-prastish.com/website-migration-services/ in the given URL “website migration services” is a slug so this URL should redirect to that page only.
+To make the navigation user-friendly, it is important to keep the page slug and web page nomenclature the same.
+For example, https://www.tech-prastish.com/digital-marketing-services/; in the given URL “digital marketing services” is a slug so this URL should redirect to that page only.

 Post-Migration: Monitoring and Adjustment

-When you finally finish the website migration, it’s very important to monitor the website’s performance to identify and fix any lingering issues:
+When you finally finish the website migration process, it’s very important to analyze the website’s performance.
+This will help you identify and fix any key issues.

 1. Monitor Analytics

-Monitor the website analytics to check if there are any changes, like a sudden drop in traffic or ranking indicating something went wrong during the migration.
+Check the website analytics to see if there are any changes, like a sudden drop in traffic or SEO ranking, indicating something went wrong during website migration.

 2. Track Keyword Performance

-Keep an eye on key metrics like core keywords ranking, website traffic, changes in bounce rate, and conversion rate to analyze the results of migration.
+Keep an eye on key metrics like core keywords ranking, website traffic, changes in bounce rate, and conversion rate.

 3. Run Audits